drtools-code health

 Requirements and Install Instruction

-• Download the tool version and unzip it to a directory
+• Download the tool and unzip it to a directory

 Main Features

-• Modes: Command-line (CLI, using --init and --analyze options) and Interactive usage (command prompt)
+• Modes: Command-line (CLI, using --init and --analyze options) and interactive mode (command prompt)

 • 48 metrics contextualized by summary, namespaces, types, methods, dependencies, and coupling